Joudmoq/IT326-LiverDisease-Prediction/README.md

 We selected this dataset because liver disease is a serious global health concern.
 Early prediction can support doctors and patients by providing the chance for early treatment and preventive steps.

 **Student Names:**
 - Joud Aloqeely
--Jana alhumaidi
+- Jana Alhumaidi
--Jana Aldakheel
+- Jana Aldakheel
 - Sondos Aldughaim